jonaylor89/jonaylor89/README.md

     🚀 Working on not failing school
     🌱 Currently dabbling with Deno, Rust, and Swift
-    💭 Let's talk about: Design, OpenSource and Web Development!
+    💭 Let's talk about: Design, OpenSource and Business!
     📖 Love learning languages
     ⚡ RamHacks Hackathon Organizer